 Poetry offers students opportunities to enhance their writing skills and express themselves creatively

-Students have the opportunity to publish their best work in California Poets' annual student anthology
+Students have the opportunity to publish their best work in California Poets in the Schools' annual student anthology.

 Juan Felipe Herrara